Intiface Game Haptics Router

-Note: First video below is demoing an older version of the software, known as the “Game Vibration Router”.
+Note: The video below is demoing an older version of the software, known as the “Game Vibration Router”.
 The functionality in the GHR remains the same, but the UI is slightly different, and due to updates in the game, Rocket League no longer works.

 What Sex Tech hardware works with the GHR?

 The GHR currently works with vibrating (including ALL LOVENSE TOYS) and rotating (Vorze Cyclone/UFO, Lovense Nora, etc) hardware.

 The GHR does not yet support toys like the Kiiroo Keon or The Handy.
 Support for this hardware will be coming in a future update.

 The Nonpolynomial blog has an article on the technical background of haptics rerouting, including the GHR.

 A list of games that have been tested with the GHR is available on the GHR Games Compatibility Spreadsheet.
 This list is updated by the developers as they have time.

 Submission requests to the list can happen via twitter (Just tweet at @buttplugio) or in the Github Discussion Thread.

 That said, for games to work with the GHR, they need to have one of the following features: